Type I OI

 - For your information

 Nearly all cases of OI, mild or severe, are caused by a dominant genetic mutation that affects the body’s production of type 1 collagen.
 Although the body produces several types of collagen, only type 1 collagen has been associated with OI.
 Type 1 collagen, the main protein building block in bone, is also important in other connective tissues such as tendons and ligaments.
 When there is a problem with the body’s production of type 1 collagen, the bones are brittle and break more easily.

 Type I OI is different from all other types of OI in an important way.
 Generally, people with Type I OI have normal type 1 collagen but approximately half the typical amount.
 People with Type II, Type III, or Type IV OI (the moderate to severe forms) have low levels of abnormal type 1 collagen.

 OI affects people in several ways and may vary from person to person.
 Even among people with Type I OI in the same family, there may be differences.
-Below is a list of signs and symptoms common among people with Type I OI.
-Many people with Type I OI have only some—not all—of these characteristics:
+Following is a list of signs and symptoms common among people with Type I OI.
+Many people with Type I OI have only some – not all – of these characteristics:

 - Bones are predisposed to fracture.
 Most fractures occur before puberty and again in later years.